ColeAmparo/ColeAmparo.github.io/essays/designPatterns.md

 > For example we can map through vendors, making each one a vendor item, and then displaying them as a list.

+### MVC

+I was excited to play some Marvel vs. Capcom, but the design pattern of Model-View-Controller (MVC) is exciting in it's own way.
+After learning about MVC, I was suprised to see how much of that design pattern I can see when it comes to meteor.
+In our final project